2025-09-25

 The gritty original "The Crazies" movie from 1973 is a low-budget production with a big scope.
 The similarities to the later, and more dynamic "Dawn Of The Dead" (1978) are obvious.
 But "The Crazies" is more realistic, as there are no undead, and it creates an even bigger picture of how humankind handles the catastrophe.

-A cult classic of outbreak-horror, "The Crazies" is an analytic dissection of social mechanics under extreme stress, and a template for many zombie movies to come.
+A cult classic of virus outbreak-horror, "The Crazies" is an analytic dissection of social mechanics under extreme stress, and a template for many zombie movies to come.
 It's not a perfect production, but still a highly thought provoking and exciting thriller - essential viewing!

 Watch "The Crazies" (1973):